-- 4,133,926 shares of common stock issuable upon the exercise of outstanding stock options and warrants as follows: - a) as of March 31, 2001, 3,164,618 shares of common stock issuable upon the exercise of stock options pursuant to our stock option plans at a weighted average price of \$4.11 per share. - b) 622,469 shares of common stock issuable upon the exercise of warrants held by Millennium Partners, at an exercise price of \$0.01 per share. - c) 171,839 shares of common stock issuable upon the exercise of warrants held by Millennium Partners at a weighted average exercise price of \$4.89 per share. - d) 100,000 shares of common stock issuable upon the exercise of warrants granted to May Davis Group, Inc. and four of its affiliates at an exercise price of \$5.0375 per share. - e) 75,000 shares of common stock issuable upon the exercise of warrants at \$6.58 per share held by holders of our 6% cumulative convertible preferred stock. - 457,750 shares of common stock sold to Millennium Partners on June 21, 2001 and shares issuable upon exercise of an adjustable warrant issued to Millennium on June 21, 2001. - The right of the holders of our 6% cumulative convertible preferred stock to convert their shares of preferred stock into shares of common stock at \$3.77 per share.
+- 3,511,457 shares of common stock issuable upon the exercise of outstanding stock options and warrants as follows: - a) as of March 31, 2001, 3,164,618 shares of common stock issuable upon the exercise of stock options pursuant to our stock option plans at a weighted average price of \$4.11 per share. - b) 171,839 shares of common stock issuable upon the exercise of warrants held by Millennium Partners, L.P. at a weighted average exercise price of \$4.89 per share. - c) 100,000 shares of common stock issued or issuable upon the exercise of warrants granted to May Davis Group, Inc. and four of its affiliates at an exercise price of \$5.0375 per share. - d) 75,000 shares of common stock issuable upon the exercise of warrants at \$6.58 per share held by holders of our 6% cumulative convertible preferred stock. - 457,750 shares of common stock sold to Millennium on June 21, 2001, other shares issuable upon exercise of an adjustable warrant issued to Millennium on June 21, 2001, and additional shares issuable upon exercise of an adjustable warrant issued August 3, 2000. - 622,469 shares of common stock issued upon the exercise of a warrant held by Millennium at an exercise price of \$0.01 per share. - additional shares of common stock issuable upon exercise of a warrant held by Millennium at an exercise price of \$0.01 per share following a warrant adjustment date on July 27, 2001. - The right of the holders of our 6% cumulative convertible preferred stock to convert their shares of preferred stock into shares of common stock at \$3.77 per share. - 100,000 shares of common stock issuable upon exercise of warrants held by Pacific Crest Securities, Inc. and Granite Financial Group, Inc. at an exercise price of \$2.38.